argosatcore/Macbian/README.md

 2- A 2011 MacBook Pro with a defective dedicated graphics card.

 # Steps
-1- Turn on the defective MacBook Pro (or restart if it was already on) and immediatelypress  and hold the `option` key.
+1-Turn on the defective MacBook Pro (or restart if it was already on) and immediatelypress  and hold the `option` key.

-2- Select the usb key that contains that Debian GNU/Linux OS.
+2-Select the usb key that contains that Debian GNU/Linux OS.
 After you have selected it, you will be greeted by th Grub bootloader menu.

-3- Once in the booloader menu, press the `e` key in order to edit the boot parameters.
+3-Once in the booloader menu, press the `e` key in order to edit the boot parameters.

-4- Look for the line set gfxpayload=keep.
+4-Look for the line set gfxpayload=keep.
 Once you’ve found it, type the following lines underneath to disable the AMD graphics card:

     outb 0x728 1
     outb 0x710 2